richmwatts/Litegrid/README.md

 ======

-Autumn is currently an <b>extremely</b> flexible grid system but will eventually evolve into an extensive framework that aims to enable you to take your projects from the sketching process through to shipping.
+Autumn is currently an <b>extremely</b> flexible grid system but will eventually evolve into an extensive framework that aims to enable you to take your projects from the sketching process right through to shipping.

 Prerequisites
 =============